Huntington Dog Beach in Orange County

 If all dogs go to heaven, they’re probably going to Huntington Dog Beach.
-This stretch of sand sits along the Pacific Coast Highway (PCH) between Seapoint Avenue and 21st Street, and it’s a great chance for Spot to stretch her legs and snag some playtime with other beach-lovin’ dogs while you catch some sun.
+One of the most popular dog-friendly beaches in southern California, this stretch of sand sits along the Pacific Coast Highway (PCH) between Seapoint Avenue and 21st Street, and it’s a great chance for Spot to stretch her legs and snag some playtime with other beach-lovin’ dogs while you catch some sun.
 And extra time along the PCH is never a bad thing.
 Enjoy an oceanfront view of Surf City USA® beaches with your dog at Huntington Beach's pet-friendly oceanfront hotels.

 Huntington Dog Beach offers public restrooms, a picnic area with tables, and doggie waste bags.

 Wheelchair Access at Huntington Dog Beach in California

 Huntington Dog Beach is wheelchair accessible, and wheelchairs can be rented free of charge with a valid form of identification from Dwight’s Beach Concession located at 201 Pacific Coast Highway.
 Huntington Dog Beach features several wheelchair-access rams at the points of entrance near Goldenwest and Seapoint.